HeartWise-AI/DeepECG_Docker/README.md

-# DeepECG_Deploy
+# DeepECG_Docker

-DeepECG_Deploy is a repository designed for deploying deep learning models for ECG signal analysis and comparing their performance over a Bert Classifier model.
+DeepECG_Docker is a repository designed for deploying deep learning models for ECG signal analysis and comparing their performance over a Bert Classifier model or a specified ground truth.
 The pipeline can be run locally or in a docker container.

 ## Table of Contents
 - [Features](#features)